pypa/abi3audit/README.md

   -R, --report          generate a JSON report; uses --output -o OUTPUT, --output OUTPUT
-                        the path to write the JSON report to (default: stdout) -S, --strict          fail the entire audit if an individual audit step fails
+                        the path to write the JSON report to (default: stdout) -s, --summary         always output a summary even if there are no violations/ABI version mismatches -S, --strict          fail the entire audit if an individual audit step fails
   --assume-minimum-abi3 ASSUME_MINIMUM_ABI3